badickens/badickens.github.io/_pages/about.md

 that wants to successfully meet consumer needs.

-Previously as an engineer, I worked extensively with cross-functional teams for the design and development of consumer products .As a Project/Design Engineer, I successfully managed and delivered to market several key products and upgrades used in the Pool/Spa Industry.
+Previously as an engineer, I worked extensively with cross-functional teams for the design and development of consumer products.
+As a Project/Design Engineer, I successfully managed and delivered to market several key products and upgrades used in the Pool/Spa Industry.
 I performed all aspects of new product design, development, and production, which included Engineering Project Management, Engineering Design/Development, Integration/Unit Testing, Product Manager support,